 After performing the above, the professional staff on-duty needs to be informed of the actions that the staff has taken and the outcomes of those actions.
-UCPD should be notified immediately when the initial report comes in, even if the individual has been missing less than 24 hours.
-UCPD, following their missing person's protocol, will make the determination that the student is missing and initiate any needed investigation.
-When the professional staff determine that we have been unaware of a resident's whereabouts for 24 hours or more, along with following regular protocol (such as advising on-duty staff), UCPD must be updated.
+UCRPD should be notified immediately when the initial report comes in, even if the individual has been missing less than 24 hours.
+UCRPD, following their missing person's protocol, will make the determination that the student is missing and initiate any needed investigation.
+When the professional staff determine that we have been unaware of a resident's whereabouts for 24 hours or more, along with following regular protocol (such as advising on-duty staff), UCRPD must be updated.

-When a resident is determined to have been missing the following steps will be taken by professional staff in consultation with UCPD:
+When a resident is determined to have been missing for 24 hours the following steps will be taken by professional staff in consultation with UCRPD: